-All students are charged a fee for a criminal background check, which is required by the school districts in which students are placed.
+All students are charged a fee for a criminal background check, which is required by the Wisconsin Department of Public Instruction and the school districts in which students are placed.
 Some districts have additional requirements.
-Students enrolled in EDU 321 and EDU 312 will be charged a \$17.00 criminal background check fee.
+Students enrolled in EDU 312 and EDU 321 will be charged a \$17.00 criminal background check fee.